 1. What is the biggest threat to pharmaceuticals companies operating in Ireland at the moment?

+I prefer to think about opportunities and a wholistic story as told in our new “Innovate for Life” campaign.
 Pharma companies in Ireland employ more than 30,000 people directly.
 The top ten pharma companies in the world manufacture here.
 Investment has topped over $10bn in recent years.
-So the environment in Ireland has been and remains good, on the evidence – except for the disappointing feature that Ireland’s health services are slow and late in bringing new medicines to patients relative to peer countries in western Europe.
+So the environment in Ireland has been and remains good, on the evidence – except for the disappointing feature that Ireland has been slow and late in bringing new medicines to patients relative to peer countries in western Europe.
 This is a problem which we want to address in partnership with Government.
 For the country, it would be a mistake to assume that the next ten years will be the same as the last 10-15 in terms of investment, jobs, innovation and growth from Ireland.
 Technology is changing rapidly.
 The best places for pharma as part of life sciences of the future will be where the conditions are right for all of discovery, manufacturing, and adoption of new therapies.

 2. Is there a lack of Irish graduates to fill high quality pharmaceutical posts?